- Get your turbine polishing equipment

-Most of the modern and high-end turbine blades are made of a nickel bases superalloy that also has chromium, rhenium, and cobalt in it.
-It’s very strong, durable and lightweight at the same time.
+Most of the modern and high-end turbine blades are made of a nickel-based superalloy that also has chromium, rhenium, and cobalt in it.
+It’s very strong, durable, and lightweight at the same time.

 To polish such high-end turbine blades, it’s best that you go with the centrifugal disc finishing machine.

 For polishing, we always recommend plastic or porcelain media.
 The size and shape will be different for each application.
 But if your parts have visible burr or imperfections, you can go with a slightly abrasive ceramic media as well.

 - All sorts of turbine blades polishing, cleaning, deburring